 Official GRE scores

-Three Letters of Recommendation - Recommenders must complete the Towson University Personal Assessment Recommendation Form.
-This form can be completed via TU's online recommendation system or by completing and mailing a hard copy of the form to the Graduate Admissions Office.
+Three Letters of Recommendation - Recommenders must complete the Towson University Personal Assessment Recommendation Form via TU's online recommendation system.
 Recommenders should be individuals who can speak to the applicant's potential for scholarly and/or clinical work.
 An accompanying narrative letter that highlights the applicant’s potential for study in a Speech-Language Pathology Graduate Program is also encouraged.

 A one-page single-spaced personal essay describing why you have chosen this profession (Times new roman 11 point font, 1 inch margins)